tusharpangare/Crop-Prediction-Django/README.md

 ---
 ### :woman_technologist: About:
-- 🍁: Prediction of suitable crop using soil and weather conditions.
+- 🍁 Prediction of suitable crop using soil and weather conditions.

 - :seedling: Minimize human errors.

-- 🧑‍🌾:Result in a moment
+- 🧑‍🌾Result in a moment
 ---
 ### 🖱️: Deployed Here:
 -  https://crop-prediction-rf.herokuapp.com/